 Burgundy highlights look beautiful over dark hair.
-The combination of burgundy and black hair appears vibrant under the sun and looks more subtle indoors.
-The red color is known to fade out quickly so make sure to use color-safe, sulfate-free products like Simply Organic’s hair care products.
+The combination of burgundy and black hair appears vibrant under the sun and more subtle indoors.
+The red color, even this black with dark red highlights, is known to fade out quickly, so make sure to use color-safe, sulfate-free products like Simply Organic’s hair care products.

 #9: Wine Red Highlights for a Dark-Haired Girl

-Wine red highlights on dark brunette hair are on the cusp of going bold yet still toned down.
+Wine-red highlights on dark brunette hair are on the cusp of going bold yet toned down.
 They work great on skin tones that are both warm and cool.
 With a naturally dark base, the grow-out will easily be hidden.
-However, with a lighter base, you will need to do touchups every 6 weeks to keep the red hair color.
+However, with a lighter base, you must do touchups every 6 weeks to keep the red hair color.